sweetalert2/ngx-sweetalert2/README.md

 export class AppModule {
 }
 ```

+**Note:** The module-based approach is deprecated in favor of the standalone approach above, but is maintained for backward compatibility.

 That's it!
 By default, SweetAlert2 will be lazy-loaded, only when needed, from your local dependency of `sweetalert2`, using the `import()` syntax under the hood.